Illinois Vital Records

 • The location of the record you’re looking for, including the city, county, or state where it was recorded.

 Every state, county, and city maintains unique vital records.
-Your birth, death, or marriage certificate’s appearance may vary based on the issuing authority, so verifying that you hold an official certified copy is essential.
+Your birth, death, or marriage certificate’s appearance may vary based on the issuing authority, so verifying that you hold officially certified Illinois vital records is essential.
 You can distinguish informational copies of these records by a stamp or bold print across the document stating “Informational, Not a Valid Document to Establish Identity” or a similar phrase.

 Authorized Copy:

 Authorized copies are certified legal documents that can be used as official identification in procedures such as obtaining a passport.
 Informational copies cannot be used for these purposes and are typically uncertified.
-Due to the legal power of certified vital record copies, these documents can only be issued to individuals with a “direct and tangible interest” in the record.
+Due to the legal power of certified vital record copies, these documents can only be issued to individuals with a “direct and tangible interest” in the Illinois vital records.

 You must provide a valid, government-issued photo ID to obtain an authorized copy of a birth, death, or marriage certificate.
-This confirms your legal entitlement to the authorized copy.
+This confirms your legal entitlement to the authorized copies of IL vital records.
 If you request an authorized copy of a certificate for another person, you may need a notarized statement of authorization from the individual on record (declaring under penalty of perjury that you are entitled by law to receive an authorized copy).
 If you do not provide the required documentation, your request will be considered incomplete, rejected, and returned to you, causing additional delays.

 Informational Copy:

-Informational copies of vital records in Illinois are typically used for research or personal records.
+Informational copies of Illinois vital records are typically used for research or personal records.
 For birth certificates older than 75 years and death certificates older than 20 years, the IDPH offers informational copies called “genealogical certificates.”
-These copies are uncertified and therefore are not considered official documents and cannot be used to establish identity, citizenship, or eligibility for benefits.
+These copies are uncertified and, therefore, are not considered official documents and cannot be used to establish identity, citizenship, or eligibility for benefits.
 They usually bear a stamp or large print across the face of the document that reads “Informational, Not a Valid Document to Establish Identity” or something similar.
-Individuals who are not authorized to receive a certified copy can request Genealogical birth and death certificates.
+Individuals who are not authorized to receive a certified copy can request genealogical birth and death certificates.
 Although the IDPH does not issue certified copies of marriage certificates, they can provide “marriage verifications” for informational purposes.
-Certified copies can only be obtained from the county where the marriage occurred.
+Certified copies of these marriage-based Illinois vital records can only be obtained from the county where the marriage occurred.
 Anyone who can provide the information necessary to locate the record can request marriage verification.

 Find more references regarding birth, death, and marriage certificates in the resources section.